mvadari/xrpl-docs/Atomic.md

 Yes, just as they would if they were individually submitted.

-### A.3: Could there be an additional atomicity type for allowing all transactions to be processed regardless of whether they succeeded?
+### A.3: Could there be an additional mode for allowing all transactions to be processed regardless of whether they succeeded?

 This is unnecessary, since that is equivalent to submitting the transactions normally.